10 Snakes Which Prey On Eggs

 Source: public domain

-The longest snake on the Japanese mainland, averaging at 1-1.8 metres.
-Japanese ratsnakes are non-venomous and mainly prey on warm-blooded prey like mammals and nesting birds.
+The longest snake on the Japanese mainland, at an average of 100 to 180cm, with an all-time record of 242cm.
+Japanese ratsnakes (Elaphe climaphora) are non-venomous, and prey mainly on warm-blooded creatures like mammals and nesting birds.
 However, they also have the ability to eat eggs, an ability they happily exploit.

-The Japanese ratsnake slithers up to eggs in bird nests and seizes them with their fangs.
+The Japanese ratsnake slithers up to eggs in birds’ nests and seizes them with their fangs.
 The next step is 2 minutes of laborious rearranging, to ensure that the narrower end is pointing inwards.
-Then they swallow the egg whole, and wriggle it to a spot approximately 6-8 inches from their mouth.
-The egg is still unfractured, but this is when the species’ specially modified spine comes into play.
-A Japanese ratsnake has vertebral shelves which are elongated, to create sharp hypapophyses, each of which is capped with enamel.
+They then swallow the egg whole, and wriggle it to a spot approximately 6-8 inches below their mouth.
+At this point, the egg is still unfractured, but this is when the species’ specially modified spine comes into play.
+A Japanese ratsnake has vertebral shelves which are elongated, creating sharp hypapophyses, each of which is capped with enamel.

 2 Taiwan kukri snake